linpengcheng/PurefunctionPipelineDataflow/README.md

 - Warehouse: Bank and other financial institutions.
 - Workshop: Various government agencies, enterprises, individuals.
 - Extended case: Enterprise

+  Finance is the simplest, unified and abstract profession.
+  Currency as a general equivalent is an abstraction of the value of all commodities.
+  Finance is uniformly measured by currency, calculated in accordance with accounting standards, and standardized and unified financial statements reflect financial status and operating results.
+  From a financial point of view, the entire continuously operating enterprise is a pure function pipeline **cash flow** system based on the warehouse/workshop model.

   - Standardized products: currency, general equivalent
   - Warehouse:
     - Finance department: Currency, general equivalent.